Week 9 AT Pillar Picture

 I was hurting.
 Barrett was determined.
 The gap between us — both physically and emotionally — kept widening.

-At 6:00 pm, we had made it to town and got a ride to a hotel for a shower, bed, and sleep.
+At 6:00 pm, we made it to the spot on trail where we could pick up a ride into town, and got to an Econo Lodge for a shower, bed, and sleep.
 Tomorrow we will resupply.

-We ate Mexican food, and I iced my feet like it was my part-time job (because it apparently was now).
+We ate Mexican food, and I iced my feet like it was my part-time job (because apparently it now was).

-1️⃣: We are kicking up our mileage, putting in long hiking days, and I am sleeping as much as possible when not hiking, meaning not much time for journaling.
+1️⃣: We are kicking up our mileage and putting in long hiking days.
+I am sleeping as much as possible when not hiking, meaning there’s not much time for journaling.

-2️⃣: I am operating under some bad gear choices during this portion of the trail, choices I won’t fully understand for a few more weeks.
+2️⃣: I am operating under a couple of bad gear choices during this portion of the trail.
+Choices I won’t fully understand for a few more weeks.
 And those choices?
-They would eventually snowball into one of the most challenging phases of our entire hike and really mess with our heads.
+They would eventually snowball into one of the most challenging phases of our entire hike, really messing with my body and both our heads.

 ✔️ Length: 16.1 trail miles